WGN-TV: News department history

 News van outside the Dirksen Federal Building in June 2018.

-Although sports has been a major part of WGN-TV's identity, the station has also been well known in the Chicago area for its news programming, which, through its former co-ownership with the Chicago Tribune, has played an important role since its launch.
-WGN's news department—which shared operations and management with WGN Radio until the news division was split into separate departments maintained by the respective properties in 1983—began operations along with the station on April 5, 1948, with the launch of its first regular news program, the Chicagoland Newsreel, which was the first television newscast in the Chicago market to consist entirely of filmed coverage.
-The 15-minute broadcast—which originally aired weeknights at 6:45 p.m., with a midday edition at 11:30 a.m. being added in September 1949—was anchored by news director Spencer Allen (who had been a reporter and news writer for WGN Radio since 1938) and used a large staff of photographers and technicians, many of whom had previously worked for the Tribune; Allen also anchored a 15-minute midday news program for Channel 9, Spencer Allen and the News, from 1951 to 1953.
+WGN-TV has been well known in the Chicago area for its news programming which, through its former co-ownership with Chicago Tribune, has played an important role since its launch.
+The WGN-TV news department has long been one of the most-respected local television news operations in the U.S. and has won several journalism awards, including Emmy, Associated Press, United Press International, and duPont-Columbia Awards.
+The station's pool of news anchors and reporters has including Jack Taylor (1954–1984), (Note: Taylor's career included a stint as primary weeknight anchor from 1970 to 1979.)
+Carl Greyson (1955–1980), Marty McNeeley (1969–1986), Robert Jordan (1973–1978 and 1980–2016), Muriel Clair (1978–present), Dan Roan (1984–2022), and Steve Sanders (1982–2020).
+WGN's news department shared operations and management with WGN Radio until 1983, when the news division was split into separate departments maintained by the respective properties.

+WGN-TV's news department began operations on April 5, 1948, with the launch of its first regular news program, Chicagoland Newsreel, which was Chicago's first television newscast to consist entirely of filmed coverage.
+The 15-minute broadcast originally aired weeknights at 6:45 p.m., and a midday edition at 11:30 a.m. was added in September 1949.
+The program was anchored by news director Spencer Allen, who had been a reporter and news writer for WGN Radio since 1938.
+It had a large staff of photographers and technicians, many of whom had worked for the Tribune.
+Allen also anchored a 15-minute midday news program, Spencer Allen and the News, from 1951 to 1953.

-From 1948 to 1965, WGN also produced an additional 15-minute-long newscast at 6:30 p.m., with Austin Kiplinger (to be replaced by Allen in 1953 and then by Lloyd Pettit in 1956) reading the news summary and Frann Weigel as the weather anchor; the program was expanded to a half-hour in September 1955, when Newsreel was discontinued in favor of an amended sports news segment (anchored originally by Vince Lloyd).
+From 1948 to 1965, WGN-TV produced an additional 15-minute-long newscast at 6:30 p.m.; this was presented by Austin Kiplinger, who was replaced in 1953 by Allen and then by Lloyd Pettit in 1956.
+The anchor read the news summary and Frann Weigel was the weather anchor.
+The program was expanded to a half-hour in September 1955, when Newsreel was discontinued in favor of an amended sports-news segment that was anchored by Vince Lloyd.
 Under Allen's leadership, WGN-TV's newscasts evolved from a "police blotter/fire alarm-type of news operation" to incorporating more in-depth and investigative reports.
-WGN-TV also was the first Chicago television station to televise a local appearance by a U.S. President (carrying Harry S. Truman's 1948 visit to Chicago) and provided mobile coverage of Gen. Douglas MacArthur's visit to the city (in April 1951); it has also provided coverage of the Republican and Democratic presidential conventions each election cycle since 1952, and provided extensive pool coverage of Pope John Paul II's Mass at Grant Park in 1979.
+WGN-TV was the first Chicago television station to televise a local appearance by a U.S. President during Harry S. Truman's 1948 visit to Chicago.
+The station also provided mobile coverage of Gen. Douglas MacArthur's visit to the city in April 1951.
+It has also provided coverage of the Republican and Democratic presidential conventions each election cycle since 1952, and extensive pool coverage of Pope John Paul II's Mass at Grant Park in 1979.